Bø Municipality (Nordland): Climate

-Bø has a subpolar oceanic climate, and is close to a temperate oceanic climate.
+Bø has a subpolar oceanic climate (Köppen Cfc), and is close to a temperate oceanic climate.
 Bø is the northernmost location in the world with all monthly means above 0 °C. The current weather station is on the south coast of the island.
 An earlier weather station was located more inland on the island in a flat marshy area, and had recorded up to 30. °C in July and down to -20 °C in February.

 Attractions

 Man from the Sea

 Looking out to sea from a rise above Vinje in the village of Bø stands the 'Man from the Sea', a 4.3 m high figure of a man made from cast iron.
 The man is holding a crystal in his hands like a sacrifice to the sea.
 In the winter light, the crystal turns blue.
 The man stands with his back to the village of Bø, and looks out over the craggy archipelago towards the distinctive silhouette of Gaukværøya island.